hellokelson/arm-build-on-aws-linux-2-x86-test/README.md

 # Building ARM Docker Images on x86 EC2 Instances

+> **⚠️ IMPORTANT NOTICE:** This solution is provided for testing purposes only and is NOT an official AWS solution.
+This is an open source project provided under the MIT License.

 This repository contains a test environment for building and running ARM64 Docker images on x86 EC2 instances using Docker BuildX and QEMU emulation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Prerequisites